rowjay/django-skeleton/README.md

 5. You now have a working development environment.
 Run the django test server with `./env/bin/python manage.py runserver`

+6. In order to bootstrap a user into the django users table, run `./env/bin/python manage.py createsuperuser`
+   This user will be created with full permissions to everything.
+You can log into the admin site (hosted out of the url /admin by default) to create more users and other database objects.

+## Code Tour

+Take a look through the code.
+It's heavily commented towards those new at Django.
+In particular, take a look at these files:

+* project/urls.py is the project-wide urls file.
+You generally will not need to change this, and will want to add your urls to:
+* appname/urls.py is the app urls file.
+The urls file contains mappings from url patterns to view functions.
+Add new urls here.
+* appname/views.py is the heart of your app.
+Django views are responsible for translating an incoming request into an outgoing response.
+* appname/models.py contains definitions for your database models.
+It defines both your database schema, and the python classes that represent them with Django's object-relational mapper
+* appname/forms.py defines any form classes used by your views
+* appname/admin.py defines the ModelAdmin classes so your can manager your models from django's admin interface.
+(Browse to /admin to see it!)
+* appname/tests.py contain unit tests for your app.

+* The templates directory holds templates for your app.
+Our convention is to have a single top-level directory for all templates for a project, but sometimes it's more appropriate to have per-app template directories.
+  Django lets you customize how to load templates and where to search for them.

+* The static directory holds static files for your app.
+Our convention, like the templates directory, is to have a single top-level directory for all static files.
+Also like templates, Django lets you customize where to search for static files, and you can have per-app static directories as well.

 ## About base.html

 The base template is a simple bootstrap-based html template.
 It has 4 content